knightsUCF/SpaceGame/log.md

 There is anice sound effect for the menu we could use in the below sound effect pack.

+* lots of high quality weapon effects, we definitely want to use this: https://assetstore.unity.com/packages/vfx/particles/sci-fi-vfx-91983

 * search asset store for "laser sound effects", "laser sounds"

 * here is a volumetric laser we could do something with: https://assetstore.unity.com/packages/tools/particles-effects/volumetric-laser-beam-40969